Head of US Forest Service visits Alaska’s Tongass Forest

-JUNEAU, Alaska (AP) — The head of the U.S. Forest Service has visited Alaska’s Tongass National Forest to investigate timber sales.
+JUNEAU, Alaska (AP) — The head of the U.S. Forest Service visited Alaska’s Tongass National Forest to investigate timber sales and related issues, a report said.

-CoastAlaska reported Monday that U.S. Sen. Lisa Murkowski hosted Forest Service Chief Vicki Christiansen during the July 6-7 visit.
+U.S. Sen. Lisa Murkowski hosted Forest Service Chief Vicki Christiansen during the July 6-7 visit, CoastAlaska reported Monday.

 Christiansen stopped in Wrangell, Ketchikan and Prince Wales Island as part of a flying visit with Alaska’s senior senator.
+The meetings were not publicized in advance.

 Murkowski questioned Christiansen about the service’s southeast Alaska timber sales during budget hearings in May and the women agreed to tour the area together.